TOM DANIEL 1882–1949

 Died 1949 in Bingham District

-Age 9 living with father David, a general labourer, mother Mary Ann née Jordan, sisters Fanny 15, Sarah Rebecca 12, Eliza Ann 6 and brother David Albert 3 on Chapel Lane, Ruskington, Lincolnshire.
+Age 9 living with father David, a general labourer, mother Mary Ann née Jordan, sisters Fanny 15, a domestic servant, Sarah Rebecca 12, Eliza Ann 6 and brother David Albert 3 on Chapel Lane, Ruskington, Lincolnshire.

-Age 19 lodging with William (who also came from Ruskington) and Nellie Ellis, Hogg Lane, Radcliffe on Trent.
-He is employed as a railway labourer.
+Age 19 a railway labourer lodging with William (who also came from Ruskington) and Nellie Ellis, Hogg Lane, Radcliffe on Trent.
+He is employed as.

 Service Number: 54925

 Theatre of War: service record indicates all his service was in the U.K. so therefore did not serve in a theatre of war